 IPFA’s transport sector of practice covers both freight and passenger transport, and a variety of transport sub sectors such as such as toll roads, light rail, heavy rail, ports, intermodal terminals and airports.

-IPFA's team of transport sector experts understands the unique needs of the sector - the interfaces at all levels of government and with the private sector and the pressures growing populations are placing on our existing transport networks.
+IPFA's team of transport and industry experts understands the unique needs of the sector - the interfaces at all levels of government and with the private sector and the pressures growing populations are placing on our existing transport networks.
 We also understand the modern needs of the transport user - as we are at a time where citizen are demanding better, more targeted transport services and technology is changing the way we consume transport services..

 We have advised our clients on managing, negotiating and delivering the Government's most complex transport projects, approaches to market and Public Private Partnerships.